bmeviauac01/softwarelab1/docs/Lab-QueryOptimization/Exercise-1.md

 Repeat the queries from the previous exercise and explain the plans!

 ??? success "Solution"
-    The SQL command are the same as in the previous exercise.
+    The SQL commands are the same as in the previous exercise.

     **f)**

-    Despite the new index it is still an Index Scan - since we asked for the contents of the entire table.
+    Despite the new index, it is still an Index Scan - since we asked for the contents of the entire table.

     **g)-i)**

     Clustered Index Scan iterating through the entire table, just as if there was no index available for the filtered column.

     Why does it not use the new index?
-The reason is the projection, that is, we query the entire record.
-The NonClustered Index could yield a set of record identifiers, after which, the records themselves would still need to be queried.
-The optimizer decides that it is not worth doing so, an Index Scan is more efficient.
+The reason is the projection; that is, we query the entire record.
+The NonClustered Index could yield a set of record identifiers, after which the records themselves would still need to be queried.
+The optimizer decides that it is not worth doing so; an Index Scan is more efficient.

     **j)**